exercism/python/exercises/practice/global-meeting/.docs/introduction.md

 There's only one hitch.
 To ensure that everyone is working towards the same product and brainstorm your next bestseller, you need to have a weekly meeting.
 Unfortunately, it's tough to arrange a meeting with people from different timezones, and your first attempt was a ghastly failure where many crucial people spent time rubbing their eyes.
+Worse, employees often miscalculated the start time in their local timezone, so many missed the meeting.

-Your advisor tells you to calculate a timing suitable for everybody - but you barely passed high school math.
+Your advisor tells you to calculate a timing suitable for everybody _and_ email employees with their local timings - but you barely passed high school math.
 You panic as the date of release looms: but you've realized that you can write a program to do it for you!